sanjaydbom/GEORGE/README.md

 # Abstract

 Spurious correlation occurs when coarse-grained class labels obscure finer-grained subclasses, leading to poor model performance on critical subsets.
 This project recreates the GEORGE method from "No Subclass Left Behind" (Sohoni et al., 2022), applied to a modified MNIST dataset where each digit ($0-9$) has a primary background color $95%$ of the time and a secondary color $5%$ of the time, creating latent subclasses.
 Using PyTorch, I implemented GEORGE's two-step process: clustering features from an ERM-trained model and training a robust classifier with group DRO.
-My implementation improved robust accuracy (worst-case subclass accuracy) from $56%$ (ERM) to $76%$ (GEORGE), a $20%$ increase, demonstrating effective mitigation of spurious correlations.
+My implementation improved robust accuracy (worst-case subclass accuracy) from $0$% (ERM) to $18$% (GEORGE), a $18$ point increase, demonstrating effective mitigation of spurious correlations.
 # Table of Contents
 - Background and Motivation
 - Methods and Implementation